rammya-krishna/React-projects/README.md

 in the development version.
 It is smaller in size and optimized for performance.

 async and defer:
-	async allows scripts to be executed as soon as they're downloaded, while defer defers execution until after the HTML parsing is complete.
+	async allows scripts to be executed as soon as they're downloaded, while defer refers execution until after the HTML parsing is complete.